 There are some situations in which you may need to make lots of noise, besides the laughter and fun from passengers on board.
-In meeting, crossing or overtaking situations, sound signals are required, particularly during times of reduced visibility or while at anchor.
-You will need to keep at least one sound producing device available, such as a bell, a whistle, air horn or gong.
+In meeting, crossing, or overtaking situations, sound signals are required.
+This is particularly during times of reduced visibility or while at anchor.
+You will need to keep at least one sound producing device available, such as a bell, a whistle, air horn, or gong.

 To aide in navigation, it is helpful to keep a lake map available for reference.
 Many boats come equipped with GPS, which is the most convenient way to navigate waters.

 But in the absence of GPS, or if it fails for whatever reason, keeping a lake map would ensure efficient navigation.
 Lake maps also inform of any lake hazards, general configuration, and character of the bottom and will include prominent landmarks and facilities.